khueue/ducc/report/ass2/report_ass2.md

 <https://github.com/khueue/ducc/tree/ass2-parser>

 The source and executables are also available on the IT department server:
-/home/emhe9781/src/ducc/
+/home/emhe9781/src/ducc.tar.gz

-(Note that the source won't compile on the IT department servers since they have an old release of OTP which doesn't include Leex.)
+(Note that the source won't compile and the executables won't run on the IT department servers since they have an old release of OTP which doesn't include Leex and escript).

 ## Introduction